 1. The Differences in Webbing Material

-The polyester material from which ratchet straps are made is known in the industry as webbing.
+The polyester material from which cargo straps are made is known in the industry as webbing.
 If you are even remotely observational, you have probably noticed that the webbing of a ratchet strap is fairly similar to the webbing used to make seat belts.
 You may have even noticed that webbing material is used in the manufacture of tarps, tents, backpacks, etc. But did you know that not all webbing is equal in terms of strength?

 Polyester seat belt webbing is nearly identical to polyester ratchet strap webbing in terms of the material used.
 The main difference between the two is the strength of the webbing.
 Seat belt webbing is considerably thinner than its ratchet strap counterpart, and its tensile strength is much lower as well.
 Remember that a seat belt only has to stop a few hundred pounds, at most, moving in a single direction.
 Ratchet straps have to hold thousands of pounds in place by preventing cargo from moving in multiple directions.